How to Pick the Best Social Media Platform for Your Business

 Did you know that 62% of B2B buyers make choices based on digital content alone?
 And a single bad website experience makes B2B users 88% less likely to ever visit it again.
 (Blue Corona)

 The words and images you use should come from the tone you want to evoke.
 Think of it this way: you can’t use the same packaging on a 6-pack of beer and on a $100 bottle of wine.
 Likewise, you can’t stick your name and logo on six social channels, post the exact same content with the same copy, and expect results.

-We’ve written a thorough guide to creating a brand playbook for your business.
-It’s worth a read for any business without brand guidelines, or those considering a rebrand!
+We’ve written a thorough guide to brand strategy, including how to create brand identity guidelines.
+It’s worth a read for any business without a brand guide, or those considering a rebrand!

 Here are the four key takeaways: